ubeysaab/FrontEndVanilla/README.md

-> the text in our website should be generally less then 700 px   it needs to be in the middle of the screen  it should be narrow  enough to your eyes to not basically move  great distances to read it  that one piece of it
+> the text in our website should be generally less then 700 px   it needs to be in the middle of the screen  it should be narrow  enough to your eyes to not basically move  great distances to read it  that one piece of it we just saw in the responsive design  that text and otherthings shouldn't be have a great distance between each other and in generl should be at max 700 px

 the navbar is very spaced out  there is couple issue gonna on with this badWebSite example